 The Resort has numerous dining options.

-Kukui's Poolside Restaurant and Bar is open daily for breakfast lunch and dinner.
+Kukui's Poolside Restaurant and Bar are open daily for breakfast lunch and dinner.
 It features a Pacific Rim buffet in an outdoor setting plus American and local specialties.

 Cafe Portofino Italian Restaurant is open nightly for dinner offering al fresco dining with the distinctive flavors of Northern Italy.